top of page

 Marin County ADU Guide (2026 Edition)

-Adding an Accessory Dwelling Unit (ADU) to your property in Marin County can be a smart way to increase your living space, generate rental income, or provide housing for family members.
+Adding an Accessory Dwelling Unit (ADU) to your property in Marin County can be a smart way to increase your living space, generate rental income, and provide housing for family members or others.
 But with so many options and local rules, it can feel overwhelming to figure out what’s possible and how to get started.
-I’m here to walk you through the essentials of building an ADU in Marin County in 2026, from choosing the right type to understanding fees and the architectural process.
+This guide will walk you through the essentials of building an ADU in Marin County in 2026, from choosing the right type to understanding fees and the architectural process.

 Let’s dive in and make your ADU project clear and manageable.